 From the medieval structures that designated Edinburgh a UNESCO World Heritage Site, to the magnificent buildings of the New Town, this city set on the side of the Firth of Forth has a lot to offer.
 And there are definitely more than 10 things to do in Edinburgh, UK.
 Come journey with us through Dùn Èideann aka Edinborough, the beating heart of Scotland.

 PS.
-And if you’re wondering what got me started writing this guide on Edinburgh, it’s my friend Abby.
-She freelances as a ghostwriter for clients who find her via email here.
-One of her new clients contracted for a rush guide on Edinburgh.
-And since she’s only been here once, Abby asked me for inputs, seeing as I have family in Edinburgh and visit every few months.
+And if you’re wondering what got me started writing this guide on Edinburgh, it’s Abby.
 She wanted tips on Edinburgh from a local’s perspective on what can be done in a few days, like the ones I gave her about Northern Ireland.
 Not just some random internet-based research guide.
 And since I have relatives living there and visit often, I put them together.
 So here they are, my short list of must-dos in Edinburgh.

 It is also home to the oldest crown jewels in the British Isles, and the Stone of Destiny in the Royal Palace near Crown Square.
 This stone has been used in the coronation of monarchs since 1296, and will only leave Scotland for the next coronation in Westminster Abbey.
 By the way, click on this link by my friend Michelle if you’re looking for a 7 day Scotland itinerary.